-a.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-b.
-Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+- a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - d.

-d.
 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-- 1. Apply Newtons law and Energy methods to determine the parameters like natural frequency, time period of a mechanical vibrating system. - 2.
-Estimate the important parameters of different vibrating system conditions and explain the methods of vibration measurement and its control. - 3.
+- 1. Apply Newton's law and Energy methods to determine the parameters like natural frequency, time period of a mechanical vibrating system. - 2.
+Estimate the important parameters of different vibrating system conditions to analyze the methods of vibration measurement and its control. - 3.
 Determine the natural frequencies of multi degrees of freedom system using different methods of analysis. - 4.
-Obtain a governing equation for a vibration of continuous systems and to solve using approximate methods. - 5.
-Analyze the different aero elastic problems in aircraft and civil structures and explain its prevention methods.
+Apply the governing equation for a vibration of continuous systems and to solve the approximate methods. - 5.
+Analyze the different aero elastic problems to study aircraft and civil structures and explain its prevention methods.